VaishnaviGupta9/Btech_G2K_VAISHNAVI_11/README.md

 # Btech_G2K_VAISHNAVI_11
 C Program
-WAP to find sum of 5 numbers and average of it.
+1-WAP to find sum of 5 numbers and average of it.
 #include <stdio.h>

 int main() {